 How Can I Pick The Best Quality Olive Oil?

-Another way to extend the life of your oil, and make sure you’re having the best taste experience, is to choose better-quality oils in the first place.
-While price isn’t always indicative of quality, top-quality oil is more expensive than olive oils adulterated with other kinds of vegetable oils, like canola oil, and a 750 mL bottle of very high quality oil can cost upwards of $50.
+Another way to extend the life of your oil, and to make sure you’re having the best taste experience, is to choose better-quality oils in the first place.
+While price isn’t always indicative of quality, the best oils are more expensive than olive oils adulterated with other kinds of vegetable oils, like canola oil.
+A 750 mL bottle of very high quality oil can cost upwards of $50.

 You can easily access more affordable extra virgin oils at your local grocery store or online, where three-liter tins can go for $20 or $30.
 But price isn’t the only indication, or even the primary indication, of an oil’s quality.
-Instead, you can look for packaging indications that an oil is fresh and of high quality.
+Instead, you can look for packaging indications that an oil is fresh and made well.

-The quality of the resulting oil depends on the conditions of the olives as they are picked, stored and transported.
+The quality of an oil depends largely on the conditions of the olives as they are picked, stored and transported.
 According to Liakou, good oil should be pressed from slightly unripe olives within a day of harvest.
-If the olives are bruised or not very fresh, the resulting oil will oxidize, leading to a shorter shelf life and a rancid smell and taste.
+If the olives are bruised or not very fresh, the resulting oil will oxidize rapidly, leading to a shorter shelf life and a musty or rancid smell and taste.

 Grocery store conditions matter, too.
-Olive oil should be stored in an opaque container to prevent light from oxidizing the oil, so look out for a dark glass or tin container.
+Olive oil should be stored in an opaque container to prevent light from oxidizing the oil, so avoid clear bottles that let you see how beautiful the olive oil appears.
+Look for dark glass or tin containers instead.

 Look For an ‘Extra Virgin’ Label

-Extra virgin certification, the highest quality grade an oil can get, indicates that high standards of production have been met.
-According to the California Olive Oil Council, extra virgin labeling means that the oil has been tested in a lab and found not to have chemical additives or to have undergone chemical reactions that would affect smell and taste.
+Extra virgin certification, the highest quality grade an oil can receive, indicates that high standards of production have been met.
+According to the California Olive Oil Council, extra virgin labeling means that the oil has been tested in a lab; EVOO must be unrefined, cannot contain chemical additives, and cannot have been altered by temperature.

-Besides the chemical testing, oils are certified extra virgin through the most sensitive instrument: a panel of olive oil sommeliers who taste the product to make sure it’s of superior quality, with no taste or odor defects.
+Besides the chemical testing, oils are certified extra virgin through the most sensitive instrument: a panel of olive oil sommeliers who taste the product to make sure it’s of superior quality with no defects in taste or odor.